 There were a lot of rocks in the first cavern of the cave of rights, and we have discussed the rights of those rocks.
 Today we’re moving into the lesser life forms cavern to see the hierarchy of rights found throughout nature.
-Then we’ll tour the neighbors’ cavern and discuss rights between them.
+Then we’ll tour the next cavern and discuss rights in conflict.
 I have a funny story to tell you in there; something that happened to me on my tractor years ago.

 Both church and state are institutions, so we’ll see some institutional rights when we get to that room.
 Then we’ll go through the church room and finally the state room.
 Sorry, no plush chairs in this state room (it’s not a stateroom) but we will see some actual church and state examples in those caverns.